antonjan/Quisk_on_ubuntu20_04/README.md

   Screenshot 2
   ![hackrf config](Quisk_audio_hackrf_5.png?raw=true "hackrf config")<br>

-  The bat file is what I used to start quisk.
+  The sh file is what I used to start quisk.